twilio/twilio-video-ios/iOS-13-Migration-Guide.md

 iPadOS 13.0 will be released on September 30th and offers a brand new multi-tasking user interface.

-**Status:** We are still evaluating compatibility with iPadOS 13 and expect to provide an update soon.
+**Status:** We are still evaluating compatibility with iPadOS 13 and will provide an update soon.

 ### Sample Code